 Moving to New Zealand

-Around a fifth of the people living and working in the country were born overseas, and New Zealand hosts large communities from the UK, North America, South Africa, the South Pacific, India and China.
+Around a fifth of the people living and working in the country were born overseas.
+New Zealand hosts large communities from the UK, North America, South Africa, the South Pacific, India and China.

 Moving to New Zealand with family is especially popular with expats who want a fresh start and a better work-life balance.
 New arrivals are especially attracted by the good state-sponsored healthcare, low crime rates, a society that values children and the environment, and high-quality public education.

 The country lacks the economic might of larger countries and faces challenges such as a growing income gap and high levels of debt.
 The government has made impressive efforts in recent years to address these challenges, resulting in a growing economy and a positive outlook.
 As a result, there are opportunities for expats with initiative, energy and optimism.
 This is helped by the fact that the country has been experiencing an outflow in which young, qualified locals have been moving overseas.
 As a result, the New Zealand government welcomes prospective expats in a range of industries, provided that they have the skills and experience to benefit the local economy.
 Major sectors and sources of employment include agriculture, finance, tourism and manufacturing.

 One downside to life in New Zealand is that seismic activity is a reality of life in the country, and residents experience around 200 felt earthquakes a year.
 Thankfully, only two earthquakes in the last century have caused significant losses.
 Residents usually have emergency plans for their families, and schools regularly practice earthquake drills.
 Houses in New Zealand are often built out of materials such as wood and plasterboard, which are more flexible and are able to better cope with earthquakes than traditional bricks and mortar.
 Local accommodation does, however, have a reputation for poor insulation and residents tend to dress warmly rather than warm their homes, which takes some adjustment for many expats.